M-Outlaw/BootCamp-Mod-4-School_District_Analysis/README.md

 # BootCamp-Mod-4-School_District_Analysis
-Analyzing school district and standardized testing data from 15 highschools .
+Analyzing school district and standardized testing data from 15 high schools .

 ## Overview of Project
 ### Purpose
-The purpose of this analysis is to use Pandas to help Maria, the chief dagta scientist for a city school district, show student performance trends and patterns to the school board and superintendent to determine which schools need additional support and determine how removing all of the student information from one of the grades of one of the schools will affects the analysis.
+The purpose of this analysis is to use Pandas to help Maria, the chief data scientist for a city school district, show student performance trends and patterns to the school board and superintendent to determine which schools need additional support and determine how removing all of the student information from one of the grades of one of the schools will affects the analysis.

 ## Analysis and Challenges
 ### Data
 Two sources of data were provided:
-- Information about 15 schools in the district, which includes whether the school is a distric school or charter school, the number of students in each school, and the budget each school has.
+- Information about 15 schools in the district, which includes whether the school is a district school or charter school, the number of students in each school, and the budget each school has.
 - Information about the student performance on math and reading standardize tests, including their score for each test, which school the student goes to, and what grade each student is in.

 These two sources were then merged together in to a Pandas DataFrame so that all calculations and analysis can be performed on one source of data.